Hey supermoms around the world. We all deserve self care for busy moms time but I get it.

 Maybe you have a hobby that you love but you’ve been putting it off.
 Get back into it.
 Creative outlets are great for your mental health.

-For me, I love writing.
+My favorite form of self care is writing.
 I make an effort to write at least 500 words a day.
 It’s my “mommy escape”.

 Schedule time for self care